What is Network Security?

 Network security is the practice of protecting your network and its integrity.
-Network security utilises both hardware and software solutions in order to manage access to the network, identify threats and prevent them from accessing the system.
+Utilising both hardware and software solutions in order to manage access to the network, your business’s network security should identify threats and prevent them from accessing the system.
 As a result, network security doesn’t focus on managing specific devices, but rather how those devices communicate and interact with each other.

 Why Is Network Security Important?

 Without effective network security, you essentially have your data there for the taking.
 Cyber crime is on the rise, and methods of infiltration are getting smarter and sneakier.
-So with the most basic network security, you effectively deter a huge host of malware, viruses and hacking attempts.
-Overall, network security is critical to preventing data breaches which can take a huge toll on your business.
+Even with the most basic network security, you can effectively deter a huge host of malware, viruses, and hacking attempts.
+Overall, network security is critical to preventing data breaches, which can take a huge toll on your business’s credibility and finances.

 Let’s have a look at the different elements involved with network security:

 Allowing all users access across the entire work network is a mistake many new businesses make.
 Restricting and managing network access is an essential part of network security.
 Remember that each user only needs access to the apps, folders, and files that they directly use to do their job.

 Identify users and devices, making sure that every new user and device goes through the correct policies and procedures so that they ― and their device/s ― are recognised.
 Security policies should be created that cover the different types of devices that access your network.
 As a result, you get to enforce who has approved access and block unidentified users or devices from having unrestricted, or any, network access.
 You’ll often hear this process being referred to as network access control (NAC).

 The different network security control are as follows, with access control falling under administrative controls:

 Idenity managment, put simply, is the operation of controlling information about users on a computer.
 This includes what information authenticates the identity of the user and the information that indicates the resources and actions they have permission to access.